CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

     - Transcript of audio narration.
     - Text visible in the video.
     - Indications of speakers who appear in the video.
 Some well-known people are  automatically recognized by name, others are indicated by number (for example *Speaker #1*).

 5. Switch back to the **Insights** pane and view the insights show there.
 They include:
     - Individual people who appear in the video.
     - Topics discussed in the video.
     - Labels for objects that appear in the video.
     - Named entities, such as people and brands that appear in the video.
     - Key scenes.

 6. With the **Insights** pane visible, select the **View** symbol again, and in the list of insights, add **Keywords** and **Sentiments** to the pane.

     The insights found can help you determine the main themes in the video.
 For example, the **topics** for this video show that it is clearly about technology, social responsibility, and ethics.

 ## Task 4: Search for insights

+In this task, you will learn how to **search for insights** from a video analysis using **Azure Video Analyzer**, allowing you to retrieve valuable metadata such as objects, actions, and text detected within the video.

 You can use Video Analyzer to search the video for insights.

 1. In the **Insights** pane, in the **Search** box, enter *Bee*.
 You may need to scroll down in the Insights pane to see results for all types of insight.

 2. Observe that one matching *label* is found, with its location in the video indicated beneath.

 3. Select the beginning of the section where the presence of a bee is indicated, and view the video at that point (you may need to pause the video and select carefully - the bee only appears briefly!)

 4. Clear the **Search** box to show all insights for the video.

     ![Video Analyzer search results for Bee](./images/video-indexer-search.png)

 ## Task 5: Use Video Analyzer widgets

+In this task, you will learn how to **use Video Analyzer widgets** to visually display insights from your video analysis, making it easier to interact with and interpret video metadata such as objects, actions, and scenes.

 The Video Analyzer portal is a useful interface to manage video indexing projects.
 However, there may be occasions when you want to make the video and its insights available to people who don't have access to your Video Analyzer account.
 Video Analyzer provides widgets that you can embed in a web page for this purpose.